Familia Caritatis

 The Familia Caritatis, Latin for "Family of Love", also known as the Familists, was a mystical religious sect founded in the sixteenth century by Henry Nicholis, also known as Niclaes.
 Familia Caritatis translates to "Hus der Lieften" in Low German, "Huis der Liefde" in Dutch, and "Haus der Liebe" in German.
+The group was based in Westphalia (Germany), the Netherlands and England.

 History

+In 1540, Henry Nicholis announced that he had received a divine vision where he was told to become a prophet and founder of a new sect to be called ‘Familia Caritatis’ (‘Huis der Liefde’ or ‘Family of Love’).

-The outward trappings of Nicholis's system were Anabaptist.
+The outward trappings of Nicholis's system were Anabaptist, although they accepted the practice of infant baptism.
 His followers were said to assert that all things were ruled by nature and not directly by God, deny the Christian doctrine of the Trinity, and repudiate infant baptism.
 They held that no person should be put to death for their opinions, and, like the later Quakers, they objected to carrying arms and anything like an oath.
 They were quite impartial in their repudiation of all other churches and sects, including Brownists and Barrowists.
+The main feature of the group was emphasis on mystic contemplation, and the belief that, through love, man could become absolutely absorbed in, and identified with, God.
+They also believed that the divine spirit of love within them elevated them above the constraints of religious creeds, liturgy, and law.
+They were accused of denying the divinity of Christ.

 Nicholis's message is said to have appealed to the well-educated and creative elite, artists, musicians, and scholars.
 They felt no need to spread the message and risk prosecution for heresy.
-Members were usually a part of an otherwise-established church, quietly remained in the background, and were confident in their elite status as part of the Godhead.
+Members were usually a part of an otherwise-established church, both Protestant and Catholic.
+They remained quietly in the background, and were confident in their elite status as part of the Godhead.
 The Encyclopædia Britannica Eleventh Edition states: